A concrete construction of a topological operator in factorization algebras: Gauging and compact scalar

 \subsection{$\mathbb{Z}$-gauging}

-Topological operators have the advantage over Noether charge, thus we can define \textit{discrete gauging}.
-This is because topological operators describe finite group transformations, while Noether charges only do infinitesimal transformations.
-So now we have group action like
+Topological operators have the advantage over Noether charge, thus we can define \textit{discrete gauging}.\footnote{More precisely, we need to show the fusion rule : $\mathcal{U}_{\alpha}\mathcal{U}_{\beta}=\mathcal{U}_{\alpha+\beta}$ to make the discussion of this section complete.} This is because topological operators describe finite group transformations, while Noether charges only do infinitesimal transformations.
+Hence now we have group action like

 Subgroup $\mathbb{Z}\subset \mathbb{R}$ also acts as